sezavala/GenAI-Feedback-Tool/README.md

 2. 📬 `GetSubmissions.gs` collects all Canvas submissions and parses Google Docs content.
 3. 🤖 `GenAI_Rating.gs` loads the correct rubric, calls the fine-tuned GPT model, and returns JSON feedback.
 4. 📊 `Grading.gs` writes structured feedback and scores to the right columns in the sheet.
-5. ✉️ `DraftEmail.gs` checks for feedback completion and drafts personalized emails for students.
+5. ✉️ `EmailDrafter.gs` checks for feedback completion and drafts personalized emails for students.
 6. ✅ Instructor can review/edit and mark email for send-out.

 ---